 If replying to someone else’s CQ, the rules are:

 - Use your CALLSIGN frequently.
 The chap you’re calling knows his own callsign — he wants to know yours.

-- Keep it short.
+- Keep it SHORT.
 Either he has heard you or he hasn’t.
 Either way, it’s a waste of time giving a long call.
 If conditions are bad, use phonetics, keep it short.
 A very bad practice can be observed in “pileups” of the calling stations carrying out what amounts to an endurance exercise – the station who gives the longest call gets the contact, purely because is the only one the DX station can hear clearly.
 This is definitely alligator behavior, and should not be considered – wait your turn in the pileups.

-Whe you have made contact, again keep it short.
+When you have made contact, again keep it short.
 Conditions can change very rapidly, and long overs become tedious to the listener.
 When operating via repeater, this rules is very important.
 (Repeaters have their own problems, and will be considered separately.)

 3. Do unto Others

 This rule, if faithfully applied, would make the crowded VHF bands far more bearable.